mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 [Helm](https://helm.sh/docs/intro/install/) is required to be installed and [Helmfile](https://github.com/roboll/helmfile) is also highly recommended.
 If Helmfile is used you will also need [Helm-Diff](https://github.com/databus23/helm-diff).

+These Helm charts assume PVs and Storage classes already exist within the Kubernetes cluster.

 ## Deployment Requirements

 ### Ops Manager API Access Token _REQUIRED_